 They neglected to mention the wind on the sign.

 The wind was so strong we were concerned we might get pushed over the edge of this elevated roadway (aka former railroad).
-A woman with two small children walked a head of us oblivious to the wind.
+A woman with two small children walked ahead of us oblivious to the wind.
 We were sure that the kids will blow over.
 We didn’t walk the entire trail so we have no idea if they all survived, but we hope that they did.

 There were some informative plaques along the way telling the history of the tunnels.
 They were constructed in 1931 to connect the Hoover Dam and Boulder City.
 The route was essential for the dam’s construction as it allowed to transfer materials to build the dam.